 Whether you read for motivation, education, or relaxation- there are plenty of good prepper books out there.
 If she hasn’t read it yet, we would suggest One Second After.
-It is a great work of prepper fiction and has inspired many to take to preparedness with a renewed vigor.
+It is a great work of prepper fiction and has inspired many to take to preparedness and prepping.

 Not much is as versatile as a bandana.
 One way to improve on a bandana is to add a little information to it.
 With almost twenty options to choose from, you can find something that she likes and that could help her out in a disaster situation.
 Our top pick from our survival bandana roundup by Colter Co. have a wide variety of bandanas to choose from, there is is definitely something your mother would like.

 If your special mom is at all into canning, or even curious- she is in need of supplies.
 Lids especially get used up quick, but anything that helps with her productive hobby is a sure bet as a good gift.

 Powers out?
 Electric coffee maker not working?
 A French press can come to the rescue.
 With boiled water, you can still get your coffee fix.
 This is a great gift for the coffee lover.
 As with most basic kitchen utensils, you can get them in a variety of styles and quality.
 We picked our favorite which also happens to be the highest reviewed.
 The French don’t get much right, but they figured out how to make some great coffee- even without electricity.